-Scientific Background to Raw Pumpkin Seeds and De-Worming
+Some Scientific Background to Raw Pumpkin Seeds and Worms

-It is not as common practice in the US to reach for holistic and homeopathic protocols over conventional methods as in other parts of the world.
-Often people like to see studies that prove a holistic or homeopathic method of treating or preventing something works, so I have linked a study a little further along about the effectiveness of pumpkin seed extract and de-worming.
-Anecdotal Note: It is a common practice in Germany for humans to deworm themselves via raw pumpkin seeds.
+In the US, people like to ask to see studies that prove a holistic method of treating or preventing something actually works.
+It is a common practice in Germany for humans to deworm themselves via raw pumpkin seeds.
 This trickled over to livestock and then eventually to other animals such as the domesticated dog.
 Pumpkin seeds contain the amino acid Cucurbitacin.
 Cucurbitacin eliminates intestinal bugs by acting as a dewormer.
 This study published in 2016 by Maciej Grzybek concluded pumpkin seed extracts are effective.
 Particularly note references 22,23,& 24.

-Fermented raw sunflower seeds offer dogs micro-boosts of magnesium, manganese, selenium, and vitamins B1, B3, & B6.
+Raw sunflower seeds offer dogs magnesium, manganese, phosphorus, selenium, and vitamins B1, B3, & B6.
 Sunflower seeds are high in vitamin E and offer immune support, heart support, and are a natural anti-inflammatory.
 The benefits that sunflower seeds hold are why sunflower seed oil is a commonly found addition to commercially made BARF premade grinds.

-Fermented raw pumpkin seeds offer dogs micro-boosts of amino acids, fiber, iron, copper, magnesium, calcium, zinc, potassium, folic acid, and niacin plus the above mentioned antiparasitic benefits.
+Raw pumpkin seeds offer dogs protein, amino acids, fiber, iron, copper, phosphorus and magnesium, calcium, zinc, potassium, folic acid, and niacin plus the above mentioned antiparasitic benefits.

 How To Ferment Seeds with Kefir Whey

 Begin collecting the whey your kefir naturally creates each day when you tend to your batch.
 Sometimes this can collect very fast and other times it takes awhile.
 It all depends on your kefir and the environment it’s fermenting in.
+When I started fermenting seeds, I wasn’t using my own kefir whey.
+I bought it from other people who were able to grow large amounts of healthy kefir.
+The backstory to that is: Even though I have fermented veggies for YEARS, milk kefir always eluded me.
+I always failed to grow the kefir and the whey never appeared for me.
+I met a raw feeder in 2017 who gifted me what I call “the magic grains.”
+She gave me a jar, a tablespoon of grains, and told me to go forth and prosper.
+That I couldn’t go wrong and just keep tending to them.
+She changed my kefir game!
+I now grow a ton of kefir and I pay the kefir karma forward by gifting my own new growths of the “magic grains” to other raw feeders.
+The whey that separates is pretty awesome and pretty quick too.
+You could use it for human smoothies if desired.
 The kefir whey is your starter culture.
-The Lactobacillus bacterias in whey are “good” bacterias and they are what is needed to start the fermenting process.
+The Lactobacillus bacterias in whey are “good” bacterias and they are what are needed to start the fermenting process.
 You want to collect about ten tablespoons of whey because you need about half of that amount and sometimes spills happen.

 The Ingredients & Supplies